From Sonic Retro

-In four Sega Mega Drive Sonic games Sonic 1, Sonic 2, Sonic 3, and Sonic & Knuckles, members of Flicky species were imprisoned by Dr. Eggman for use as 'organic batteries' for his badnik army.
-Sonic's goal is to free them from their badnik shells, and also from the Egg Prison capsule that is found at the end of almost every boss fight.
-When using Tails' super transformation on Sonic 3 & Knuckles he has four glowing yellow "Super" Flickies following him and attacking all surrounding enemies.
+In four Sega Mega Drive Sonic games Sonic 1, Sonic 2, Sonic 3, and Sonic & Knuckles, members of Flicky species were imprisoned by Dr. Eggman for use as 'organic batteries' for his Badnik army.
+Sonic's goal is to free them from their Badnik shells, and also from the Egg Prison capsule that is found at the end of almost every boss fight.
+When using Tails' super transformation in Sonic 3 & Knuckles, he has four glowing yellow "Super" Flickies following him and attacking all surrounding enemies.

 Flickies also make an appearance in Sonic the Hedgehog CD.
 After destroying the Metal Sonic holographic projector the present time will be inhabited by Flickies and/or other animals, depending upon the stage.

 Flickies were also the central focus of Sonic 3D: Flickies' Island.
 In this game, an interdimensional breed of Flickies inhabit their own island - appropriately called Flickies' Island.
 However, they (surprise, surprise) are trapped inside robots by Dr. Eggman, and require Sonic's help.
 Other members of Flicky species are also introduced.
 Not only is their design different than the blue bird versions, but they also come in different colors.
 When rescued from their Badnik shells they follow Sonic around the same way the Chirps would follow Flicky in his game.
 Other mechanics were also similar, such as losing Flickies that happen to touch an Badnik or hazard, or losing them all if Sonic himself bumps into a Badnik or hazardous obstacle.
 The point system (extra points awarded for rescuing Flickies/Chirps together instead of one at a time) had the same principle, as well.